 - Nondiscriminatory: If there is a religious connection, it must be interfaith

 - Marketability: How do we sell this idea and this organization to those who are not “in the know”?
 Can we tell a powerful story in 120 minutes?
 Can we articulate to others the importance of what this group is doing?

 - Musicality: VocalPoint strives to put together a concert that is interesting and diverse yet accessible.
 Is there a global connection with the music, or a cultural one?
 Does the music lend itself to a concert of 120 minutes?
 Are there guests we can invite to help tell this story?

 - Location: While the non-profit does not need to be local, we do want there to be a local connection.
 Are there supporters in the Metro area or is there a way to connect with our community?
 Also, if it’s not a local organization, it must provide a service that is unique.
 For example, we would not choose to support a food shelf in Ohio; there are food shelves here that we would instead support

 Expectations for collaboration

-In order to be successful in our efforts, we do need your collaboration in several key areas:
+In order to be successful in our efforts, we need your collaboration in several key areas:

-- Our Kick-off/Thank You event will be held on Sunday morning, October 13, 2019 at Central Presbyterian Church, including a lunch/program following the service.
+- Our Kick-off/Thank You event is held on a Sunday morning in mid-October at Central Presbyterian Church, including a lunch/program following the service.
 VocalPoint choir members are invited to sing during the service.
 This event allows us to introduce our season, have a “mini reunion” of the choir, and to thank Central Presbyterian Church for being our host site.
 The beneficiary organization is expected to: